 It should be an obvious one but few of us pay heed to it, with coffee dates stretching later and later into the afternoon.
 And actually, coffee really isn’t the best idea for those suffering from anxiety, especially women, as it can wreak havoc on the adrenal glands.

 Still, if you need that caffeinated bolt in the daytime and can’t quit the coffee, enjoy it in the morning instead.
-Anything past 2 o’clock can disrupt your sleep patterns, without you even realising it.
+Anything past 2 o’clock can disrupt your sleep patterns, without you even realizing it.

-I know, I know ‘ there’s nothing quite like a great cup of coffee after a meal out at your favourite restaurant.
+I know, I know there’s nothing quite like a great cup of coffee after a meal out at your favorite restaurant.
 And I wouldn’t want to deprive you!
 In these cases, ask if they have decaf instead.
 Or try a cup of refreshing peppermint tea ‘ it’s better for digesting that big steak anyway’

 2. Say No to Sugar

-I promise, I’m not trying to be a total killjoy here!
+I promise I’m not trying to be a total killjoy here!
 But caffeine and sugar have similar effects on the adrenals, so eating/drinking too much sugar at any time of day ain’t gonna help that anxiety.

 And obviously, the body converts the glucose from sugar into energy; great for getting us through that early-morning meeting, not so great for getting to sleep.

 So when you’re reaching for an evening snack, opt for something that’s low in sugar but that fills you sufficiently to avoid a rumbling tummy keeping you awake.

 Some oatcakes and almond butter would be ideal as almonds contain tryptophan (which produces serotonin, or the “happiness hormone’) and magnesium, which acts as a muscle relaxant.
 The result is a calmer body and mind to aid that journey into slumber.

 3. Power Down Early